Site icon Circuit Ideas for You

 Simple Metal Detector Circuit

-It uses a circuit design that is different from most and only needs one transistor.
+It only uses a circuit design that is different from the others circuit and needs only one transistor.

 What is a Metal Detector:

-A metal detector is an electronic circuit designed to detect the presence of metal detector in its vicinity.
+A metal detector is an electrical circuit that is designed to identify whether or not there is a metal detector nearby.

 Circuit Working: